Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### Silver's Embassy

-Sure enough, there were two men just outside the stockade, one of them waving a white cloth, the other, no less a person than Silver himself, standing placidly by.
+<p class="first">Sure enough, there were two men just outside the stockade, one of them waving a white cloth, the other, no less a person than Silver himself, standing placidly by.</p>

 It was still quite early, and the coldest morning that I think I ever was abroad in--a chill that pierced into the marrow.
 The sky was bright and cloudless overhead, and the tops of the trees shone rosily in the sun.
 But where Silver stood with his lieutenant, all was still in shadow, and they waded knee-deep in a low white vapour that had crawled during the night out of the morass.
 The chill and the vapour taken together told a poor tale of the island.
 It was plainly a damp, feverish, unhealthy spot.